Robert Lansing (actor): Television

 He was the interstellar secret agent Gary Seven in a Star Trek episode ("Assignment: Earth", 1968), which also featured Teri Garr, and was originally intended as a backdoor pilot for an unsold new series.

 Lansing played an international secret agent in The Man Who Never Was, and Lt.
 Jack Curtis on Automan.
-He also played a recurring role, known only as "Control", on 29 episodes of The Equalizer between 1985 and 1989, which then was spun-off into the made-for-TV movie Memories of Manon which aired on 13 February 1989.
-He guest-starred in The Twilight Zone episode "The Long Morrow" and in the Thriller episode "Fatal Impulse."
+He also played a recurring role, known only as "Control", on 29 episodes of The Equalizer between 1985 and 1989, which then was spun-off into the TV movie Memories of Manon, which aired on February 13, 1989.
+He guest-starred in The Twilight Zone episode "The Long Morrow" and in the Thriller episode "Fatal Impulse".
 He also guest-starred on other television productions such as NBC's Law & Order.

-In the 1980s he did a series of television commercials for Liberty National Bank in Louisville, Kentucky as well as the popular supermarket chain Giant Eagle.
+In the 1980s, he did a series of television commercials for Liberty National Bank in Louisville, Kentucky, and for the popular supermarket chain Giant Eagle.

-Lansing's final television role was that of Police Captain Paul Blaisdell, on the series Kung Fu: The Legend Continues.
-The role was written specifically for Lansing by series writer and Executive Producer Michael Sloan, who had worked with Lansing on the series The Equalizer in the 1980s although Lansing had already been diagnosed with cancer.
-Despite continuing health problems, Lansing performed in 24 episodes in the first and second season.
-In the final episode of season 2, titled "Retribution", Lansing's character of Blaisdell was written out, with the possibility of the character returning if the actor's health improved.
-Unfortunately, the final episode filmed in February 1994, was Lansing's final acting performance.
-The episode aired on November 28, 1994, a month after the actor died, and was dedicated to his memory.
+Lansing's final television role was that of Police Captain Paul Blaisdell on the series Kung Fu: The Legend Continues.
+The role was written specifically for Lansing by series writer and executive producer Michael Sloan, who had worked with Lansing on the series The Equalizer in the 1980s, although Lansing had already been diagnosed with cancer.
+Despite continuing health problems, Lansing performed in 24 episodes in the first and second seasons.
+In the final episode of season two, titled "Retribution", Lansing's character of Blaisdell was written out, with the possibility of the character returning if the actor's health improved.
+The episode, filmed in February 1994, was Lansing's final acting performance.
+It aired on November 28, 1994, a month after the actor died, and was dedicated to his memory.

-Personal life
+Personal life and death

-Lansing had a son, Robert Frederick Orin Lansing, with his first wife, actress Emily McLaughlin; the couple eventually divorced.
-About a year and a half later, he married Gari Hardy, but this marriage also ended in divorce.
+Lansing had a son, Robert Frederick Orin Lansing, with his first wife, actress Emily McLaughlin whom he married in 1956; they divorced in 1968.
+The following year, Lansing married Gari Hardy, but this marriage also ended in divorce.
 The couple had a daughter, Alice Lucille Lansing.
-His last wife was Anne Pivar, with whom he remained until his death.
+His last marriage was to Anne Pivar, with whom he remained until his death in 1994.
 From 1991 to 1993, he was president of The Players Club, a theatrical fraternal organization founded by Edwin Booth in 1888.

 A long-time smoker, Lansing died in a Bronx, New York, hospice while undergoing treatment for lung cancer.
 He was 66.

 His funeral was at Congregation Rodelph Shalom in Manhattan, after which he was buried at Union Field Cemetery in Ridgewood, Queens.